viniciusmuller/barony-mod-manager/README.md

 # Getting Started

-## Getting a Steam API key
-Currently the app consumes the Steam API directly in order to retrieve data about the mods.
-Removing the Steam API key dependency is planned to the next version, but for now it's required.
-If you don't already have an API key, you can head towards https://steamcommunity.com/dev/apikey and get one (if you don't want to put a domain when creating the key, just use `127.0.0.1` instead).
+## Building the Project
+Currently there are not built releases, so if one want to build the project he
+needs:
+- On Windows, download the project and the rust compiler + cargo, then just running `cargo build --release` should build the project.
+- On Linux using Nix, just clone the project and enter the development environment with `nix develop`.
+There are not packages defined inside the flake yet.

 ## Using the Mod Manager
-The interface is meant to be pretty straightforward, and the required steps to get it up and running are:

-- Add Steam API key to the bottom left input.
-- Add the Barony folder path to the bottom right input (not the `mods` directory).
-- Click refresh and see the mods popping up

-After that you can use the search input and the filters to match exactly what you are looking for and install/uninstall mods using the respective buttons in their cards.
+After building you can use the search input and the filters to match exactly what you are looking for and install/uninstall mods using the respective buttons in their cards.
 Have a great time modding Barony!